CnuUasLab/POKEMON/README.md

 The basic setup involves installing pymavlink as a dependency:
 ` sudo pip install pymavlink`

+For environmental variable usage for packages in seperate directories:
+` sudo pip install python-dotenv`

 You also need to update the competition's interoperability competition server repository so that we can use their client tools:
 </br> `git submodule init`
 </br> `git submodule update`